What is Tax Lien?

 In a particular case of inability of any person to pay tax liabilities under any law, it acts as last resort for recovery of as the last resort for recovery of requisite dues.

 The business may get hampered in case any tax lien is enforced against it.
 Following actions might be taken for recovery of dues:

 #1 – Lien on Assets

 They may lead to attachment/seizure of defaulter’s assets (current and/or non-current).
 Not only assets held during the lien period but also future assets which will generate future economic benefits to the defaulter.
-Example, any property (Movable or immovable) like car owned by the defaulter, a debtor (future economic benefit) of defaulter who may be served notice to pay the amount payable to defaulter directly to the department on behalf of a defaulter.
+For example, any property (Movable or immovable) like a car owned by the defaulter, a debtor (future economic benefit) of defaulter who may be served notice to pay the amount payable to defaulter directly to the department on behalf of a defaulter.

 #2 – Creditworthiness